 In 2015, Silver was named to TIME’s list of the 100 Most Influential People.
 He also earned Sports Executive of the Year honors at the 2015 Sports Business Awards and was named to Fortune’s 2015 list of the World’s 50 Greatest Leaders.
 In 2014, SportsBusiness Journal ranked Silver No. 1 on its list of the 50 Most Influential People in Sports Business and Sports Illustrated named him Executive of the Year.

-Silver has been instrumental in many league accomplishments, including playing a key role in the negotiations of the league's last two television agreements, the last three collective bargaining agreements with the National Basketball Players Association, the development of the WNBA and NBA Development League, the partnership with Turner Broadcasting to jointly manage the NBA's digital assets, the formation of iHoops – a partnership with the NCAA on a wide-ranging initiative aimed at enhancing youth basketball programs, and the creation of NBA China as a separately incorporated operating entity.
+Prior to becoming commissioner, Silver served as NBA Deputy Commissioner and Chief Operating Officer for eight years.
+In that role he was instrumental to many of the league’s signature achievements, including the negotiation of the league's last three collective bargaining agreements with the National Basketball Players Association, the development of the WNBA and NBA Development League, the partnership with Turner Broadcasting to manage the NBA's digital assets, and the creation of NBA China.

 Before serving as the league’s second-in-command, Silver spent more than eight years as President and COO, NBA Entertainment.
 Since joining the league in 1992, Silver has also held the positions of Senior VP & COO, NBA Entertainment; NBA Chief of Staff; and Special Assistant to the Commissioner.